hightouchio/dbt-hightouch/README.md

-# dbt Hightouch In-Warehouse Audit Logs Package
+# dbt Hightouch Sync Logs Package

-The [Hightouch dbt Package](https://github.com/hightouchio/dbt-hightouch) is a package that enhances the tables created when enabling the [Warehouse Sync History](https://hightouch.io/docs/syncs/warehouse-sync-history/) feature in Hightouch.
+The [Hightouch dbt Package](https://github.com/hightouchio/dbt-hightouch) is a package that enhances the tables created when enabling the [Sync Logs](https://hightouch.io/docs/syncs/warehouse-sync-history/) feature in Hightouch.

 When the feature is enabled, the following tables are created: